MY VIEW FROM THE COCKPIT

 Let me summarize what I learned through all this with four points.
 But as I go through these, search how each relates to you:

-#1 - God loves you as His child.
-He created you.
-He truly wants a deep friendship with you.
-God wants you to enjoy a relationship with Him.
-He is the answer to your search for that ultimate true friendship.
-He will fill the hole in your heart that all of us have had until we become His friend.
-I want to assure you that this friendship is what your heart has been searching for, for so long.
+#1 - There is a God!
+God created this universe and He loves you as His child.
 God is there and He is moving in your life.
 I know that is true for me, and if you don’t believe it, how do you explain a color blind, seizure disordered kid getting to fly those sophisticated fighters?
+Open yourself to how he is moving in your life.

-#3 - But, despite this, God still loves us more than we can ever know.
-He made a provision for us.
+#3 - But, despite our contrary behavior, God still loves us with an unconditional love.
+So, God made a provision for us.
 He was willing to be punished in our place for all the things we do wrong.
-So God sent His Son Jesus to die on the cross in our place.
-Now, because Jesus has already been punished for your sins, God is now able to forgive you for your sins.
+So God, as Jesus, died in our place.
+Now, because Jesus has already been punished for your sins, YOU ARE FORGIVEN!
 But this forgiveness is a gift and isn't yours until you accept it.
 It's an option.
-You have the choice to accept it or not.
+You have the choice to accept it... or reject it or ignore it, which is the same as rejecting.

-#4 - The only thing you have to do to receive God's Forgiveness, Love and Eternal Presence is ask for it.
+#4 - The only thing you have to do to receive God's Forgiveness, Love and Eternal Presence in your life is to prayerfully ask for it.
 That’s the option that I finally selected.
-Simply admit to God that you know you have sin in your life, you know that you can't get rid of that sin on your own, but you know that Jesus can, and did.
-He became your savior by dying on the cross for the things you do wrong.
-By asking for God's Forgiveness and Love, you are assured of being eternally with Him.
-So right now, you are able to start a friendship with Him.
+Simply admit to God that you know you have sin in your life, you know that you can't get rid of that sin on your own.
+But you know that Jesus can... and did.
+By believing Jesus did this for you, you are assured of being eternally with Him.

 I came to that point where I had to make a decision whether or not to invite Him into my heart.
 That is what all of us have to do.
 We have to make a decision, and that decision clearly is the most important decision of your life.